-Vegan Lentil Walnut Cakes topped with mushrooms and flavorful Zhoug Sauce!
-A simple tasty vegan dinner recipe that is high in protein!
+These vegan Lentil Patties are easy to make and full of flavor.
+Serve with flavorful Zhoug Sauce – a simple, tasty vegan dinner recipe that is high in protein!

 And a little time-saving tip – pre-cooked lentils can be found at Trader Joe’s and other upscale markets, cutting the overall cooking time in half.

 The Vegan Lentil Cakes also make great veggie burgers!

 Lentil Pattie Ingredient Notes